 What’s the basic format of the course?

 The course runs as a series of 14 one-to-one tutorials, 11 by email and 3 by Skype / Zoom / telephone call (these can be swapped for email exchanges instead if preferred), including a tutorial of extensive manuscript feedback at the end of the course.
 Each of the 14 Modules consists of writing and brainstorming assignments, plus occasional reading assignments (such as published examples of flash fictions and extracts from novellas-in-flash / novels-in-flash).
-At the end of each Module you email the tutor your response for feedback.
+At the end of each Module you email the tutor your response and receive supportive, in-depth and transformative guidance on how to take your material forward.

 Who is it aimed at?

 How long does it take and how do I learn?

 The incubation process for a novella-in-flash / novel-in-flash often requires care and patience – drafts can feel exploratory, experimental or tentative, and a manuscript can at first seem more like a caterpillar than a butterfly.
-This course has therefore been designed as an in-depth, one-to-one dialogue and process of development, rather than a communal course for a group of writers (with the necessary deadlines that go with that style of teaching).
-In other words, you can proceed at your own pace, and you won’t be forced through the excruciating pain of sharing very hesitant drafts in public – except with the course tutor!
+This course has therefore been designed as an in-depth one-to-one dialogue and process of development, rather than a communal course for a group of writers (with the necessary deadlines that go with that style of teaching).
+In other words, you can proceed at your own pace, and you won’t be forced through the excruciating pain of sharing hesitant first drafts in public – except with the course tutor, who will give you generous one-to-one support throughout your writing journey.

 For the optional ‘case study’ element, certain books or pamphlets will be required reading while undertaking this course.
 The cost of purchasing these texts is not included in the course fee.
 The number of ‘case study’ books / pamphlets you study as part of the course is negotiable.